 Outcomes -- Project members:

 Now the way is clear for deeper research into the triggers of MS in young children, which may clarify the cause of MS in adults as well.
-Children and their families will continue to receive expert care in these six centers.
-In 2013, the National MS Society committed an additional $2.5 million to support research by the Network of Pediatric MS Centers, now expanded to nine centers.
-Funding for the nine-center network provides essential infrastructure to facilitate research, including searching for the cause of MS by studying risk factors for the disease in children, close to the time of exposure.
-This support for data coordination can be leveraged to answer other important research questions to advance our understanding of the disease in this most vulnerable group.
+Since 2013, the Society has committed $5.8 million to support the research Network -- which now includes 12 centers -- to provide essential infrastructure to facilitate research, including searching for the cause of MS by studying risk factors for the disease in children, close to the time it is diagnosed.

 Learn more about pediatric MS.